madmachineio/docs/docs/tutorials/swiftio-circuit-playgrounds/projects/movingBall.md

 let radius = 15
 let ball = Circle(x: x, y: y, radius: radius, fill: Color.yellow)

-group.append(ball)
+// Add the ball to a group for display. let group = Group() group.append(ball)

-// The count of pixels the ball will move. var change = 5
+// The count of pixels the ball will move each time. var change = 5
-// The threshold for the accelerations to move the ball. let threshold: Float = 0.3
+// The threshold for the accelerations to move the ball. let threshold: Float = 0.2

 // The anchor of the ball when you move it is at the upper left corner of this tile.
-// And it's at the center when creating the ball. x -= radius y -= radius
+// But it's at the center when creating the ball. x -= radius y -= radius